Area of Interest Selection#

 Note

-Three drawing geometries will be shown up at the top left corner of the map: a polygon, a square and a circle.
+Three geometric shapes will appear in the upper-left corner of the map: a polygon, a square, and a circle.

 Tip

-To draw, zoom in at your area of interest by using the mouse wheel or the and buttons located at the top right corner.
+To draw, zoom in on your AOI by using the mouse wheel button, or the and buttons located in the upper-right corner.

-• (polygon): Draw your custom polygon by clicking the vertices of the geometry in the map.
-To close and finish your geometry, click the first vertex or use the finish button.
-Note that once you select the polygon geometry, three new buttons will be available at the top of the map: Finish, Delete last point and Cancel.
+• (polygon): Draw your custom polygon by clicking the vertices of the geometry on the map.
+To close and finish your geometry, click the first vertex or select the finish button.
+Note that once you select the polygon geometric shape, three new buttons will be available at the top of the map: Finish, Delete last point and Cancel.

-• (rectangle): Click the top left corner of the rectangle in the map, it will be the first vertex of the geometry, now, —without clicking—, move the mouse to the opposite corner (bottom left) and click the map, it will close the geometry and the rectangle will be colored in a teal color.
+• (rectangle): Click the upper-left corner of the rectangle in the map (it will be the first vertex of the geometric shape).
+Then — without clicking — move the mouse to the opposite corner (lower left) and click the map (this will close the geometric shape; the rectangle will be teal in color).

-• (circle): Click the center of the circle and —without stopping clicking— draw the distance (radius), then drop the click.
-A new blue marker will appear on the map showing the center of the circle.
-The geometry won’t be drawn in the map until you click the Select AOI button, so do not worry if you can’t see the circle at this time, the module will save the geometry in the background.
+• (circle): Click and hold the center of the circle, and then — while still holding — draw the distance (radius).
+A new blue marker will appear on the map, showing the center of the circle.
+(The geometrical shape won’t be drawn on the map until you select the Select AOI button, so do not worry if you can’t see the circle at this time; the module will save the geometry in the background.)

 Point file#

-Use this method to load a single or multiple point dataset.
-Select Point file in the dropdown method list.
-Four new widgets will appear: a File selector (1) and three dropdown lists: ID (2), Longitude (3) and Latitude (4).
+Use this method to load a single point or multipoint datasets.
+Select Point file in the Method dropdown list.
+Four new widgets will appear, including a File selector (1), and three dropdown lists: ID (2), Longitude (3), and Latitude (4).

-The points coordinates need to be set in EPSG:4326.
+The point coordinates need to be set in EPSG:4326.

 Here is an example of a compatible point file: